Hell wardens

 In Buddhism, the Hell Wardens (nirayapāla) torture the sinners in Naraka (hell).

+Sometimes they serve under Yama, the king of death and the underworld, in Indian beliefs.

+According to Vasubandhu, the Hell Wardens have no external reality, but are merely a subjective perception formed from bad karma.

 Description

 The hell wardens are depicted and described as torturing the sinners within naraka, the concept of Buddhist hell.
 These hell wardens are also called demons and can be interpreted as Buddhist raksasas or (in Japanese culture) onis.
 The depictions of oni arrived at Japan with the advent of Buddhist hell imagery.
 Common to all descriptions of the hell wardens is that they inflict different types of punishments upon the inhabitants of hell.

 In some depictions the hell wardens are the servants of Yama.
 As beings are liberated from suffering, they came to the master of Dharma saying: "Because we are the guardians of hell, when hell is full, we rejoice.
 When hell is empty, we lament.
 Now we have come to complain that hell has become void."

 Furthermore, stories of Buddha interacting with the hell wardens are written down.
 In one of these stories Buddha is reborn in hell as a wagon puller.
 In this existence Buddha saw another wagon puller and was overcome with compassion, saying to the hell warden: "Please let my friend go.
 I will pull this wagon myself."
 The hell warden grew angry at Buddha and killed him, resulting in Buddha's rebirth in the deva realm.

 In the Blood-bowl Sutra, which was composed late twelfth or early thirteenth century in China, describes women who are made to suffer by hell wardens by drinking their own menstrual blood.
 Women are made to suffer for the reason of their female biology that produces menstrual blood.